audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `trackNumFromFilename` | Integer or null | The track number of the audio file as determined from the file's name.
 Will be `null` if unknown.
 `discNumFromFilename` | Integer or null | The track number of the audio file as determined from the file's name.
 Will be `null` if unknown.
 `manuallyVerified` | Boolean | Whether the audio file has been manually verified by a user.
-`invalid` | Boolean | Whether the audio file is missing from the server.
 `exclude` | Boolean | Whether the audio file has been marked for exclusion.
 `error` | String or null | Any error with the audio file.
 Will be `null` if there is none.
 `format` | String | The format of the audio file.